Do I need a passport or a visa to travel to Costa Rica?

-For Americans, it is really not necessary to convert any money to local currency (colones) as all businesses happily accept U.S. dollars (however, expect your change to be in colones).
-In fact, we suggest strongly that you do not change any money.
-Bring many small bills so you do not have to receive any change in colones.
-The current rate of exchange fluctuates and is around 500 colones for every 1 US dollar.
+We do suggest bringing many small bills so you do not have to receive any change in colones.
+The current rate of exchange fluctuates and is around 600 colones for every 1 US dollar.

-We have a gift shop available providing yoga cloths, t-shirts, local artwork and jewelry, sun tan lotion, bug repellant, etc. Additionally, during our high season or when we have large groups, Blue Osa will typically host a “Farmers Market” for our guests.
+We have a gift shop available, providing yoga clothes, t-shirts, local artwork and jewelry, suntan lotion, bug repellant, etc. Additionally, during our high season or when we have large groups, Blue Osa will typically host a “Farmers Market” for our guests.